rohanc-30/rohanc-30/README.md

 ## Current Interests
 - 🌱 Learning about algorithms for LLM edge inference.
 - 🤔 Nascent interest in biotech/neurotech.
-- 👯 Looking to collaborate on AI projects to be integrated in the IoT grid (smart cities, neurotech wearables).
+- 👯 Looking to collaborate on AI projects relevant to integration in the IoT grid (smart cities, neurotech wearables).
 - 👯 Also looking to work on projects involving algorithmic trading/betting, such as financial markets, sports bets, or Kalshi events.
 - 📖 Currently reading books in the fields of traditional ML methods, entrepreneurial strategy, and human problems in the 21st century.